apacheignite/documentation/odbc-driver/odbc-driver.md

 ## Installing on Windows
 For 32-bit Windows you should use 32-bit version of the driver while for the 64-bit Windows you can use 64-bit driver as well as 32-bit.
+You may want to install both 32-bit and 64-bit drivers on 64-bit Windows to be able to use your driver from both 32-bit and 64-bit applications.

 To install driver on Windows you should first choose a directory on your file system where your driver or drivers will be located.
 Once you have